bertina3107/bertina3107/README.md

 Data is the backbone of modern F1 teams, influencing everything from aerodynamics to in-race decisions.
 My goal is to combine my love for F1, machine learning, and analytics to contribute to data-driven performance strategies in motorsports.

 **What’s Next?**
 I’m actively building my F1 data science portfolio and seeking opportunities in sports analytics, motorsport data, and performance strategy roles.
 Let’s connect if you share the same passion for data-driven racing!
-- 👨‍💻 All of my projects are available at (https://codingwithbertina.framer.website/)
+All of my projects are available at (https://codingwithbertina.framer.website/)

-**⚡ Let’s Talk:**
+**Let’s Talk:**
 If you're interested in F1 analytics, ML in sports, or data-driven strategies, I'd love to chat!
 Feel free to connect and discuss ideas.
-- 📫 How to reach me **bertina@ualberta.ca**
+How to reach me **bertina@ualberta.ca**

 <h3 align="left">Connect with me:</h3>
 <p align="left">